gwenoleauvray/ipobfs/readme.eng.txt

 SUMMARY :
  tcp : data-xor-offset>=24
  udp : data-xor-offset>=8

-Not all NATs will pass invalid packets.
-Some routers do hardware NAT offloading.
-Whether invalid packets can pass through such devices is still not tested.
-But even if not, then hardware NAT can usually be disabled in the firmware settings, thereby leaving regular linux NAT.
-Unfortunately, stock firmware in most cases won't allow to change iptable rules and you won't be able to remove invalid state check.
-Openwrt does not use it, invalid packets will pass NAT.

 If NAT doesn’t pass packets with invalid checksums, use --csum=valid option.
 In terms of cpu load, it would be preferable not to use the --csum=valid mode if possible.